GoodOldWoW/VP_TalentsRU/README.md

 # VP_TalentsRU

-This is a test version of the addon.<br>
+This is a test version of the addon.

-Talents available:
+Guide:
+1. Press and hold the <kbd>Alt</kbd> key
+2. Hover your mouse over the talent icon

+Talent translation is available for the following classes:
 - Mage

 ---